China's capital issues first major smog alert of winter

 The 28 northern cities were ordered to cut concentrations of PM2.5 by 10-25 percent during October 2017-March 2018.
 They have been curbing industrial output, thinning traffic and cracking down on coal use in a bid to limit smog build-ups.

-Reporting by Josephine Mason, Muyu Xu and Beijing News Monitoring; Editing by Richard Pullin and Kenneth Maxwell
+Reporting by Josephine Mason, Muyu Xu and Beijing News Monitoring; Editing by Richard Pullin, Kenneth Maxwell and Joseph Radford